caocmai/die-roller/README.md

 # Die Roller
-A simple Android app to roll a dice randomly
+A simple Android app to roll a die randomly

 ## Description
-A simple Android app to roll a dice randomly.
+This is my second Android App.
+It is a simple app to roll a die randomly.

 ### Features
 * Home Screen - displays an image and value of the randomly choosen die, when a button is tapped